alexra99/alejandro_ruiz_aranda_sma__2021/README.md

 The program is made in python and based on the communication of agents of the spade library.
 <br>
 <br>
-Made by: Alejandro Ruiz Aranda: Multiagents Systems 2022
+Made by: Alejandro Ruiz Aranda - Multiagents Systems 2022